Berkshire Hathaway: Everything you need to know

 In 1955, Berkshire Fine Spinning Associates merged with the Hathaway Manufacturing Company, and the name of Berkshire Hathaway was born.
 Warren Buffett began buying stock in the textile company in 1962, and by 1964 he became a majority owner.
 However, the Berkshire Hathaway textile business was slowly failing, so Buffett decided to branch out in 1967 and venture into the insurance business with the purchase of National Indemnity Company.
 In the late 1970s, Berkshire bought an equity stake in GEICO, which now forms the core of the conglomerate’s insurance operations in the US today.

-In 2017, Berkshire Hathaway had a market capitalization of close to $488 billion.
+In 2021, Berkshire Hathaway has a market capitalization of close to $640 billion.
 It’s one of the top five largest publicly traded companies worldwide.

 A bit about Warren Buffett